 Known for my raspy low voice and passion for eating leftovers, I’m on a mission to get the world excited about healthy habits and sustainable food.
-I work as the Cooking & Gardening Teacher at DC’s first green public charter school, and as “Director of Breaducation” at Seylou Bakery + Mill, a newly launched local grain community.
+I work as the Cooking & Gardening Teacher at DC’s first green public charter school.
 I also host Lunch Agenda Radio, a virtual lunch date that offers listeners a chance to be food activists.
 Episodes start with food news headlines and end with one “action item” to help us make better-informed food choices in our day to day lives.

 Prior, as Head of Marketing for the largest hunger nonprofit in the Washington, DC region, I helped provide 12% of our neighbors with nutritious food.
 I learned most of what I know about food and relationship-building as Marketing Director for San Francisco’s Bi-Rite, named “America’s most ambitious grocery” by Food + Wine.
 I have an undergrad degree from Stanford University and a Degree in Food Journalism from the French Culinary Institute.